celoyd/potato/README.md

 ## About this readme

 This page introduces Potato to a sophisticated layperson – someone comfortable with terms like _pixel_ and _neural network_ but not _Wald’s protocol_ or _hard negative mining_.
-More specialized readers, or laypeople who enjoy immersion, may prefer [the deeper documentation’s table of contents)](docs), including [the quickstart](docs/quickstart.md), [the conceptual overview](docs/concepts.md), and [the command reference](docs/cli.md).
+More specialized readers, or laypeople who enjoy immersion, may prefer [the deeper documentation’s table of contents](docs) (including [the quickstart](docs/quickstart.md), [the conceptual overview](docs/concepts.md), and [the command reference](docs/cli.md)).
 Installing and running Potato is covered there.

 Contents of this readme: